What? A Radar Chart for Perceptual Mapping?

-Using a radar chart as a perceptual map is sometimes a very suitable alternative to the traditional the traditional two axis perceptual map.
+Yes – and it is a very effective mapping approach, especially where you have lots of brand (or product) attributes to consider.
+In this situation, using a radar chart as a perceptual map can be a great alternative to the traditional the traditional two axis perceptual map.

-Generally this approach is NOT discussed in a marketing textbook, where the traditional discussion is on the more basic approach of a perceptual map.
-Please note that on this website, there are numerous resources for producing perceptual maps and how they should be constructed – please refer to the above menu.
+Generally this approach is NOT discussed in a marketing textbook, where the traditional discussion is on the more basic approach of a perceptual map – but we are marketers after all, and our job is be creative.

 Radar charts look like spiderwebs.
 They are one of the “other charts” options in an Excel spreadsheet.

 If you have positioning/image data that is quite complex will has not been analyzed previously, then a radar chart is a good place to start sorting through the data and is often a better approach than a traditional perceptual map.

 Take this summary of positioning/image survey results as an example.

 As you can see, there are 10 product attributes measured against 14 brands – that’s a total of 140 measures per year, for two years.
 That’s a lot of data to sort through to get a good sense of how the brands complete and how they are effectively positioned.

 This is where radar chart comes in very handy to quickly summarize the data – note that there is a “how to” video at the end of this page that steps through how to construct a radar chart for perceptual mapping.

 This first radar chart shows all 10 product attributes for the first three brands only .

 This allows you to quickly compare the brands on all attributes at once, in order to get a sense of where they stand out and how they compete against each other, as well as get a good understanding of what the brand is about.